srobo/docs/troubleshooting/python.md

 ## [Reading the Logs](#ReadingTheLogs) {#ReadingTheLogs}

-When your program runs on the robot, the output of `print` statements and any errors which occur are written to a log file on the USB stick as `log.txt`.
+When your program runs on the robot, the output of `print(...)` statements and any errors which occur are written to a log file on the USB stick as `log.txt`.

 ## [Syntax Error](#SyntaxError) {#SyntaxError}